innolitics/rdm/rdm/init_files/documents/human_factors_engineering_report.md

 Briefly summarize the HFE/UE results.
 Consider:
     - any notes in {{ system.task_location }}
-    - residual use-related risk (that could not be mitigated by design alterations)
+    - residual use-related risk (that could not be mitigated by design alterations).

 ENDTODO

-## Descriptions of intended device users, uses, use environments, and training
+##2.
+Descriptions of Intended Device Users, Uses, Use Environments, and Training

 TODO: